Polymer/polymer/README.md

     * A number of utility functions that were previously on the Polymer 1.0 element prototype are not ported over yet.
 These will warn with "not yet implemented" warnings.
 * Array notification API's not yet implemented.
 Note due to removal of object/array dirty check, you should be able to just make changes using normal array methods, then re-set the array to an element and it will "re-go"
 * `<array-selector>` not yet implemented
+* `Polymer.dom.observeNodes`: we're likely going to provide a breaking replacement for this that's more in the spirit of ShadowDom V1.

 ## Breaking Changes
 This is a list of proposed/intentional breaking changes as implemented in the current incantation of this repo.
 If you find changes that broke existing code or rules, please raise and we'll need to decide whether they are expected/intentional or not.